mjwelchphd/ssltransportagent/README.md

 ```bash
 $ sudo gem install unix-crypt
 ```

+# TODO
+* Add parameter processing to implement the following:
+* Add a switch to start as a daemon
+* Add a switch to shutdown the daemon
+* Add a switch to restart the deamon
+* Build an /etc/init.d command file
+* Improve the documentation by adding a detailed description of the configuration parameters

 # Creating a Self-Signed Certificate
 Use OpenSSL to create a self-signed certificate for testing as follows: